Weltool W4 PRO

 The laser warning, that was present on the older W4, is absent on the W4 PRO, and originally said: Warning, Class 3B Laser Product. btw Laser flashlights are never meant to be used by children because the beam is so intense, that it could hurt people’s eyes.

-Talking about the beam, the W4 PRO is using the traditional mirror type LEP module.
+Talking about the beam, the W4 PRO uses the traditional mirror-type LEP module.
 This means that the beam can throw farther but is more prone to tint shifts.
 Those tint shifts are also visible in the beam.

 Weltool W4 PRO Dimensions and size comparison